Robert Del Naja: Personal life

 Del Naja was brought up in Bristol.
-His father was from Naples, Italy, and as a result he is a passionate supporter of the S.S.C.
+His father was from Naples, Italy, and as a result he is a supporter of the S.S.C.
 Napoli football team, as well as Bristol City.

 Del Naja was arrested and cautioned twice in Bristol during the 1980s for painting graffiti and made to do community service.
+In 2003, he was arrested on allegations involving child pornography as part of Operation Ore, which were reported widely in the media.
+3D was soon eliminated as a suspect (although he was charged with ecstasy possession and unable to get a U.S. visa for a while) with Daddy G and fans offering their support.
+The arrest affected the beginning of the 100th Window tour schedule.

-Del Naja attended state school in Filton, Bristol, but did not complete the A-level term and never went on to university.
+Del Naja attended state school in Filton, Bristol, but did not complete his A-levels.